Paint with fills and strokes

 Click to swap colors between the fill and stroke.

 Default Fill And Stroke button

 Click to return to the default color settings (white fill and black stroke).

 Click to apply the last-selected solid color to an object with a gradient fill or no stroke or fill.

-You can also specify color and stroke for a selected object by using the following controls in the Control panel:
+You can also specify color and stroke for a selected object by using the following controls in the Properties panel and the Control panel: